iker-gutierrez/SNS-QA-RAG/README.md

+This project consists in a RAG-based clinical QA dataset and model for Spanish.

 The catalogue of Spanish clinical guidebooks used for building the dataset of this project is publicly available on this link (https://portal.guiasalud.es/gpc/).
 I did not use all of the clinical guidebooks in the catalogue.
 I used 6 of them.

 Description of files in this repository: